iambrj/fastMap/spec.md

 - We intend to keep a mutex to ensure that no more than one transaction occurs simultaneously, i.e., no race conditions.
 - **Is our application parallelized??**

+## Data augmentation

+- how can we augment our data to better suit our needs?

 ## Trie based approach

 - A trie is a data structure that keeps pointers to the its children, and each transition to a child represents one letter being added to the currently processed string.